securefederatedai/openfl/docs/running_the_federation.rst

 .. note::

-	Follow the procedure in the aggregator-based workflow to become familiar with the APIs in |productName| and conventions such as FL Plans, aggregators, and collaborators.
+	Follow the procedure in the aggregator-based workflow to become familiar with the APIs in |productName| and conventions such as *FL Plans*, *Aggregators*, and *Collaborators*.

 .. _running_the_federation_director_workflow: